v3DJG6GL/home-automation/viessmann/viessmann_vitodens_200-w_vcontrold-config/README.md

 ### Notes:
 1. My configuration does not include a room temperature sensor.
 These sensors are therefore commented out.
 2. My configuration does not include heating circuit 1.
 These sensors are therefore commented out.
+3. My configuration has two heating circuits: HK2 and HK3, which can be heated by the Vitodens 200-W (in addition to a heat pump).
+4. I also have a DHW cylinder (hot water boiler) that can be heated by the Vitodens 200-W (in addition to solar and electricity).